Please make sure to review details and instructions about invoicing in CounselGO before moving forward with this article.

 During invoice review, clients in SimpleLegal have the option to change the rate or hours and make any other financial adjustments to line items.
 Depending on the client, line items in rejected invoices may display a reason code to indicate why an adjustment was made or requested.
 The reason code can be added in one of two ways: manually by a reviewer in SimpleLegal or automatically if the client has enabled an invoice workflow to flag invoices that do not match client-specific billing rules.

-Here is a PDF of the invoice.
-Any notes saved for the vendor display on the first page.
+Below is an example PDF invoice with notes saved for vendor review on the first page:

 |COPY||Copy, Scan, Fax, Print||